 Frequently Asked Questions

-You are encouraged to call (334) 844-4416 to speak with one of our care coordinators before coming to our clinic.
+You are encouraged to call 334-844-4416 to speak with one of our care coordinators before coming to our clinic.
 They will assist you in setting up an appointment at a convenient time with your provider of care to minimize your waiting time.
 If you have any emergency health problems after we are closed, please seek care at the East Alabama Medical Center Emergency Room.
-You may also call toll free 1-866-389-6770 after hours.
+You may also call our toll-free after-hours nurse hotline at 866-389-6770.

 Yes.
 You can access the patient portal through the homepage and request an appointment.
-There is also a Request Appointment icon on our homepage and on facebook you can request an appointment through demandforce.
-When you request an appointment, this does not mean you have made the appointment, you must wait for a confirmation that your appointment was scheduled.
+When you request an appointment, you are not automatically granted the appointment.
+We will do our best to accommodate your needs, but you must wait for a confirmation that your appointment was scheduled.

 The Auburn University Medical Clinic is open the following hours*:

-*Please note that AUMC is operated on the Auburn University academic calendar and will be closed on University holidays.
-These hours are subject to change.
+*The Medical Clinic is operated based on the Auburn University academic calendar and hours are subject to change accordingly.

 The Auburn University Medical Clinic is located at 400 Lem Morrison Drive on Auburn’s campus.
 The clinic is accessible on the Tiger Transit bus system via the Central-East Campus line.
-There is also parking around the clinic for patients only.
+There is also parking at the clinic for PATIENTS ONLY.

-In addition to serving the student population, we also provide health care services for members of our administration, faculty, staff, citizens from the surrounding community, and visitors to the area.
+In addition to serving the student population, we also provide health care services for faculty, staff, administrators, citizens from the surrounding community, and visitors to the area.

 For assistance when the clinic is closed, please use any of the numbers listed below.
 In case of all emergencies, please dial 911.

-AUMC offers a wide variety of services including Primary Care, Acute/Urgent Care, Specialty Care, Allergy Services, Immunizations, Vaccines, Mental Health, Women’s Health Care, Radiology/X-Ray services, Pharmacy, an on-site Massage Therapist, and a Laboratory.
-More information on each of these services can be found here .
+AUMC offers a wide variety of services including Primary Care, Acute/Urgent Care, Specialty Care, Allergy Services, Immunizations, Vaccines, Mental Health, Women’s Health Care, Radiology/X-Ray services, Laboratory, Pharmacy and an on-site Massage Therapist.
+More information on each of these services can be found here.

 Yes.
 You will need a physician’s order.
-After the labs are in, you will sign a release and your results will be sent to your doctor.
-You do not have to make an appointment for Labs.
-Patients can walk in between 8am-4pm.
+After the lab results are in, you will sign a release and your results will be sent to your doctor.
+You do not have to make an appointment for lab work.
+You can walk in between 8am-4pm.

 No. All tests must be by physician’s order.

-Unfortunately, we cannot give our lab results via the phone or e-mail.
 Only physicians and nurses can give out results.
-If you are calling for your results, please ask for the nurse’s station.
+If you are calling for your results, please select the option for the nurses' station.

 No, we do not.
 If you need the name of a dentist or optometrist, we can provide a referral for you.